NBIMBachelor/Incorporating-Digital-Identities-Into-APIs/README.md

    - Name your registration.
 Leave everything else at default values.
    - Click `Register`.
 2. **Edit Manifest**:
-   - In the application tab go to `Manifest`
+   - In the application tab go to `Manifest`.
    - Change `"accessTokenAcceptedVersion": null` to `"accessTokenAcceptedVersion": 2`.
    - Click `Save`.
 3. **API Exposure and Scope**: